In this post we discuss why reps and sets for injury rehab are not important and what you should focus on instead.

 Adaptations from resistance training exist on a spectrum.
 These will be influenced by everything we’ve discussed so far, as well as your individual genetics.

 Counting reps and sets may offer structure to your workout and a sense of purpose.
-The evidence suggests however that these are the most arbitrary of markers.
+The evidence suggests these are the most arbitrary of markers however.

 Use a resistance you can control within your active range of motion.